timofeysie/loranthifolia/README.md

 3. put the refresh list action in the options page
 4. make the short descriptions responsive
 5. add the beige theme for the header
+6. deal with the lower case items at the end of the main list
+7. make sure redirect failures are handled gracefully

 Nothing really big here, but things that look bad should be fixed before jumping in to any new features.

+Number 2 & 3 have been addressed already.
+Currently, number 7 is requiring quite a bit of work due to finding the Q-codes for WikiData items.
+See the [Conchifolia project]((https://github.com/timofeysie/conchifolia)) for updates on that saga.
+Once it's working there we can implement the same solution here.

 ## Adding links